Introduction to hiking in the Drakensberg

 The author will be publishing a series of overviews of walking and hiking trails in the Drakensberg over the next few months.
 The following section deals with some of the most popular walking trails in the Cathkin and Champagne Castle areas of the Drakensberg:

-Most of these hikes are marked on Google maps.
-Another useful application that can be used is “TrailGuide”, and a useful website is drakensberghikes.com .
+Googles Maps have loaded most of these hikes.
+Another useful application that can be used is “TrailGuide”, and a helpful website is drakensberghikes.com.

 Keartland’s Pass, Blind Man’s Corner, The Sphinx and Crystal Falls.

 Moderate walk.
 Because this is a circular route with some uphills, it is described as mild to challenging.
 It is well marked.
 It starts at Monks Cowl Camp.
 Follow the signs to Keartland’s Pass and Nandi’s Falls.
 You will reach an intersection where the path splits to Nandi’s Falls and Keartland’s Pass.